Children into Citizens

 - In March 2019, on Commonwealth Day, 40 children of commonwealth heritage took over a committee room in parliament to call on MPs to reduce the fee.

-- In April 2019 we announced that we are creating the Citizenship Payment Plan in collaboration with King's College London and EdAid to provide parents with the finance to apply for citizenship for their children without having to fall into expensive and risky debt.
+- In April 2019 we announced that we are creation of the Citizenship Payment Plan in collaboration with King's College London and EdAid to provide parents with the finance to apply for citizenship for their children without having to fall into expensive and risky debt.

 - In May 2019 we published a freedom of information request revealing that nearly 900 stateless children pay the citizenship application fee every year